Cadbury Dairy Milk: History

+In 2003, Cadbury expanded the Dairy Milk brand range of new flavours and variants.
+Cadbury Dairy Milk was then the largest product range in Cadbury's portfolio in the brand's history.
+The new products launched were: Biscuit, Crunchie Bits, Bubbly, Mint Chips, Turkish, Crispies, and the then recently introduced Wafer and Orange Chips.
+Cadbury's Caramel bar was also relaunched under the Dairy Milk brand.

+In 2005, Cadbury celebrated the Centenary 100th Anniversary of Cadbury Dairy Milk.
+A limited edition bar in reproduced original 1905 packaging was launched.

+Also in 2005, Cadbury buried a time capsule at the Bournville factory in the Midlands.
+On the company's website, Cadbury stated, "We're going to bury a Time Capsule that won't be opened until Cadbury Dairy Milk is 200 years young.
+But, we need your help in deciding what we should leave for future generations."

-Since 2007, Cadbury, has had a trademark in the United Kingdom for the distinctive purple colour (Pantone 2865C) of its chocolate bar wrappers, originally introduced in 1914 as a tribute to Queen Victoria.
-In October 2013, however, an appeal by Nestlé succeeded in overturning that court ruling.
+In 2012, Cadbury won a trademark dispute in the United Kingdom for the distinctive purple colour (Pantone 2685C) of its chocolate bar wrappers, a colour originally introduced in 1914, as a tribute to Queen Victoria.
+In October 2013, however, an appeal by Nestlé successfully challenged Cadbury's claim to the colour.

 In July 2018, Cadbury announced it would launch a new Dairy Milk version with 30% less sugar.
 The chief nutritionist of Public Health England, Alison Tedstone, said she was "pleased that Mondelez is the latest … name" to offer "healthier" products.

-Product
+On 8 January 2024, Mondelez International announced plans to celebrate the 200th anniversary of Cadbury.
+As part of the celebrations, seven retro limited edition packaging designs of Cadbury Dairy Milk bars were relaunched from 1915, 1940, 1961, 1980, 1993, 2003, and 2024.

+Variations

 The original Dairy Milk bar ("with a glass and a half of fresh milk") was launched in 1905.

-Variant bars include Caramel, "Fruit & Nut" (a bar with raisins and almonds), "Whole Nut" (with hazelnuts), "Dairy Milk Silk" and a bar with a Turkish delight centre.
-Dairy Milk Ritz, a bar with salty Ritz crackers was launched in the United Kingdom in 2014.
-Alongside this new bar, Dairy Milk with LU biscuits was also launched.
-The 1970s television advertising campaign for the "Whole Nut" featured a series of commercials with the tag line "Nuts, whole hazelnuts.
-Ooh!
-Cadbury's taken them and they cover them in chocolate".
+There are various bars, including: Caramel; Fruit & Nut, a bar with raisins and almonds; Whole Nut, with hazelnuts; Dairy Milk Silk, launched in India, in 2010; Dairy Milk Ritz, a bar with salty Ritz crackers, launched in the United Kingdom in 2014; and Dairy Milk with LU biscuits.
+There is also Dairy Milk Oreo, a bar with an Oreo filling, also made as a mint flavoured bar.

 A Vegemite flavoured bar, which consists of milk chocolate, caramel, and Vegemite (5%), was launched in Australia in 2015.

-In 1986, the glass and a half symbol appeared on the front of the Irish Dairy Milk wrapper.

 Ingredients and tastes for local markets

 According to a 2007 report in The New York Times, a British bar contained (in order) milk, sugar, cocoa mass, cocoa butter, vegetable fat and emulsifiers, whilst the American version manufactured by Hershey started its list of ingredients with sugar.
 It also listed lactose, emulsifier soy lecithin, and "natural and artificial flavorings".
 Cadbury supplied its chocolate crumb to Hershey, which then added cocoa butter during processing.
 According to its spokesman, Cadbury tries to adapt the taste of the product to that which local consumers are accustomed, meaning it is more akin to a Hershey bar for the US market.

-There is a variation of taste between the UK Cadbury-produced products and the equivalents produced by Irish Cadbury; the same can be said for locally produced Cadbury products elsewhere in the world.